ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## The Incident Lifecycle

-The incident model clearly separately incident instance lifecycle from operator incident lifecycle. o Incident instance lifecycle: The incident instrumentation that control incident raised, updated and cleared. o Operator incident lifecycle: Operators acting upon incident with rpcs like acknowledged, diagnosed and resolved.
+The incident model clearly separately network incident instance lifecycle from operator incident lifecycle. o Network incident instance lifecycle: The network incident instrumentation that control network incident raised, updated and cleared. o Operator incident lifecycle: Operators acting upon the network incident with rpcs like acknowledged, diagnosed and resolved.

 ### Incident Instance Lifecycle

-From an incident instance perspective, an incident can have the following lifecycle: 'raised', 'updated', 'cleared'.
-When an incident instance is firstly generated, the status is 'raised'.
-If the status changes after the incident instance is generated, (for example, self-diagnosis, diagnosis command issued by the client, or any other condition causes the status to change but does not reach the 'cleared' level.) , the status changes to 'updated'.
-When an incident is successfully resolved, the status changes to 'cleared'.
+From a network incident instance perspective, a network incident can have the following lifecycle: 'raised', 'updated', 'cleared'.
+When a network incident instance is firstly generated, the status is 'raised'.
+If the status changes after the network incident instance is generated, (for example, self-diagnosis, diagnosis command issued by the client, or any other condition causes the status to change but does not reach the 'cleared' level.) , the status changes to 'updated'.
+When a network incident is successfully resolved, the status changes to 'cleared'.

 ### Operator Incident Lifecycle

-Operators can act upon incident with incident rpcs.
-From an operator perspective, the lifecycle of an incident instance includes 'acknowledged', 'diagnosed', and 'resolved'.
+Operators can act upon network incident with network incident rpcs.
+From an operator perspective, the lifecycle of a network incident instance includes 'acknowledged', 'diagnosed', and 'resolved'.

-When an incident instance is generated, the operator SHOULD acknowledge the incident with 'incident-acknowledge' rpc.
-And then the operator attempts to diagnose the incident with 'incident-diagnose' rpc (for example, find out the root cause and affected components).
+When a network incident instance is generated, the operator SHOULD acknowledge the network incident with 'incident-acknowledge' rpc.
+And then the operator attempts to diagnose the network incident with 'incident-diagnose' rpc (for example, find out the root cause and affected components).
 Diagnosis is not mandatory.
-If the root cause and affected components are known when the incident is generated, diagnosis is not required.
-After locating the root cause and affected components, operator can try to resolve the incident by invoking 'incident-resolve' rpc.
+If the root cause and affected components are known when the network incident is generated, diagnosis is not required.
+After locating the root cause and affected components, operator can try to resolve the network incident by invoking 'incident-resolve' rpc.

 # Incident Data Model Design